ThomasBrazier/inrae-rhino-fair/README.md

 (4) [x] STRUCTURE

-Everything needed to run the STRUCTURE analysis is in `STRUCTURE Dispersal.R`  *DO NOT RE-RUN UNLESS NECESSARY*.
-Inputs, outputs and the STRUCTURE software and config files are stored in `./STRUCTURE`.
+Everything needed to run the STRUCTURE analysis is in `STRUCTURE Dispersal.R`  *DO NOT RE-RUN STRUCTURE UNLESS NECESSARY*.
+However, all inputs, outputs and the STRUCTURE software and config files are stored in `./STRUCTURE` and the processing of STRUCTURE's output is easy to re-run.

 NOTE that STRUCTURE is computationally expensive.
 Run it on a cluster if necessary, or redo analyses from the outputs already in `./STRUCTURE`.